GearHost/Docs/docs/how-to-install-new-relic.md

 Navigate to http://[yoursitename].scm.gear.host.

-Login using "$yoursitename" as the username and use your publishing password for that cloudsite.
+Login using "$yoursitename" as the username and use your publishing password for that CloudSite.

 <img src="https://raw.githubusercontent.com/Gearhost/docs/master/Images/relic1.PNG" />